CCAF Operational Pause

 Professional Development Center

-Team Misawa’s Professional Development Center (PDC) offers free seminars open to all Department of Defense Common Access Card (CAC) holders, including enlisted, officer, civilian, joint and international mission partners.
-The PDC is located at Bldg.
-1006 across from the Enlisted Club.
+Team Misawa’s Professional Development Center (PDC) offers free seminars and courses covering a wide range of personal and professional development topics.
+These courses are open to all Department of Defense Common Access Card (CAC) holders, including enlisted, officer, and civilian, joint and international mission partners.

-To access our courses go our SharePoint and click on the “Class Registration” box.
+To access our courses go our SharePoint and click on the “Class Registration” box (from a .mil or CAC-enabled computer).
 On the next page, look to the left for a list of courses.
 Click on the course, look at the top of the page for a brief synopsis.
 Classes are free and fill up quickly!

 The following are for military-only registrations: